 6. Let the software do the hard work

-“With Sage One, if I get a bill or I have a job with a client, I invoice as I go along and I input my expenses as they come in.
+“With Accounting, if I get a bill or I have a job with a client, I invoice as I go along and I input my expenses as they come in.
 That way, when it comes to the end of the month or the bi-monthly return period, I actually have no work to do.
 It’s all there, all calculated and I just hit a button and it’s done.”